What information we hold and what we do with it

 We will amend this Privacy Notice from time to time to keep it up to date.

 This Privacy Notice is available on futurefocus.
-If you would like a hard copy please contact the Scheme administrator, see section 12 below.
+If you would like a hard copy please use the contact details in section 12 below.

 Where you have provided us with personal data about other individuals, such as family members or your other dependents, please ensure that they are aware of the information contained within this notice.